guardian/service-catalogue/docs/database-migrations.md

 # Database Migrations

 > **Note**
-> The migration process is currently manual.
+> The migrations are applied automatically on deploy.

 ## What are they?